databendlabs/test-infra/README.md

 # test-infra
-This repository contains tools and configuration files for the testing, benchmarking and automation needs of the datafuse projects.
+This repository contains tools and configuration files for the testing, benchmarking and automation needs of the databend projects.

 ## Functions and Features
 1. Fast CI speed, By design one performance testing should not exceed two hours(including docker build time and performance testing running time)